SchoolOfCode/final-project_back-end-12/README.md

 ## Back-End Structure

-We are currently using a relational PostgreSQL database hosted on Cyclic, and our back-end is built using Node.js and Express.
+We are currently using a relational PostgreSQL database hosted on ~~Cyclic~~ Supabase, and our back-end is built using Node.js and Express, hosted on Lade.
 For testing the back-end, we are currently using Jest and Supertest.

 ### Directory Structure